On predictive inference for intractable models via approximate Bayesian computation: Additional results

-We consider an illustration that is otherwise similar to the one in Example \ref{ex:markovmodel} except that we use $\teta=0.99$.
+We consider an illustration that is otherwise the same as the one in Example \ref{ex:markovmodel} except that we use $\teta=0.99$.
 The resulting posterior approximations are shown in Figure \ref{fig:markov2}.
 The results agree with the theoretical considerations.
 Interestingly, all summary statistics produce accurate posterior of $c$ in this particular case.
 The \ABCF{} posterior predictive densities are not shown for clarity and because they all were essentially the same as the exact posterior.
 This is not surprising because the ABC posterior for $c$ is accurate in all three cases.